-(OTTAWA, ON) – With Canada’s 150th less than a month away, thousands of volunteers across the country are getting ready to take part in 2017 activities supported by communities participating in the Community Fund for Canada’s 150th.
+(OTTAWA, ON) – With Canada’s 150th upon us, tens of thousands of volunteers across the country are taking part in 2017 activities supported by communities participating in the Community Fund for Canada’s 150th.

-The Fund has so far granted to 400 projects in more than 200 communities throughout Canada.
-Nearly 20,000 volunteers will soon help bring these activities to life by contributing their time and resources, which recipient organizations implementing 2017 projects have valued at more than $1.2 million.
+The Fund has so far granted to over 1,150 projects in more than 350 communities throughout Canada.
+Nearly 65,000 volunteers are helping to bring these activities to life by contributing their time and resources, which recipient organizations implementing 2017 projects have valued at more than $2.8 million.
 As the Fund continues to grant to initiatives in all parts of Canada, these figures will grow even further.

-One of the key pillars of the Fund is to engage the broadest possible array of Canadians, including volunteers from all walks of life, with a particular focus on initiatives involving youth, Indigenous Peoples, official language minorities, and groups reflective Canada’s cultural diversity.
+One of the key pillars of the Community Fund for Canada’s 150th is to engage the broadest possible array of Canadians, including volunteers from all walks of life, with a particular focus on initiatives involving youth, Indigenous Peoples, official language minorities, and groups reflective Canada’s cultural diversity.

 Victoria Foundation, Central Okanagan Foundation, Edmonton Community Foundation, and Guelph Community Foundation are just a few of the philanthropic organizations supporting projects that specifically highlight volunteers, which include: